top of page

 This presentation will investigate the challenges in implementing automated workflows in the Chemistry/Materials space, emphasizing those areas which differ from Life Sciences.
 We will discuss how the Singh Instruments (SI) approach of developing bespoke automation solutions based on proven industrial automation platforms can enable robust automated workflows with long lifetimes and ongoing support, despite the challenges of harsher reagents and extreme process operating windows.
 We will also discuss how SI has overcome the natural friction between use of (difficult to program) industrial robotics and the need to have software which is flexible and approachable so that researchers can be actively involved in designing and modifying automated experiments.

-Nessa Carson_Headshot.jpeg
+Nessa Carson_Headshot

 Nessa Carson, P